mem-memov/novikov.blog/clql0mjon000108l970ih8by3.md

 The order of edges plays here a role, as you can see.
 So, such a vertex must have the exact number of edges that corresponds to the number of axis in this space.
 And the first edge must be always connected to the axis X.

 An axis can be implemented as a binary layer of a multimodal graph.
-I posted some articles earlier on this layer.
+I posted some articles on this layer earlier.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1703513451635/5632cff8-b04c-4ca6-9b4c-a5e78edb4ddf.png align="center")